moalvarez/GettingAndCleaningData/CodeBook.md

 The rest of the columns indicate the mean of the mean() and std() columnms of the original data set, summarized by activity and user.
 Those original columns are described in the features_info.txt file contained in the original data set zip file.
+The subset of variables (features) that were estimated in the original set and used for this exercise were:

+mean(): Mean value
+std(): Standard deviation

-Key information from that file is shown below:
+Key information about the various estimatimations extracted from the features_info.txt is shown below:

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time)